 “Huawei is a branch of the evil Chinese State and we should have nothing to do with it.”

 Huawei says it isn’t, and there’s no evidence to the contrary.
 The Chinese State supports Chinese companies, but that’s hardly novel.
 And whether the Chinese State is evil is a subjective judgement.
+I’m not a fan of communist regimes, but this is beside the point if you’re making an argument about technology.

 “Huawei works for the Chinese secret service and will use the software in its equipment to spy on, or sabotage us.”